AnonSar/fit3143-notes/notes/05-sync.md

 ### Lamport’s Synchronisation Algorithm

-Leslie Lamport shoed that clock synchronisation need not to be absolute.
+- Leslie Lamport showed that, clock synchronisation need not to be absolute.
 If two processes do not interact, then they do not need synchronised clocks since all the matters is that they agree on the order in which events occur.
+- Lamport's Synchronisation Algorithm is used to determine the order of events and this can be done by establishing **happens-before** relationship.

 #### Logical and Physical Clocks

 _**Physical Clock**_

-- Physical clock agree on time within a certain time limit, the first three algorithm here attempts to synchronise physical clocks.
+- Physical clock **agree on time** within a **certain time limit**, the first three algorithm here attempts to synchronise physical clocks.

 _**Logical Clock**_